Mullineux map: $d$-balanced partitions and $d$-runner matrices: Preliminaries

 In fact if $B=B_s(\lambda)$, then the procedure of sliding all beads up on their runners yields $B_s(\gamma)$, where $\gamma$ is the $e$-core of $\lambda$.
 In particular for any partitions $\lambda$ and $\mu$ if $B_s(\lambda)$ and $B_s(\mu)$ contain all non-positive integers, then $\lambda$ and $\mu$ have the same $e$-core if and only if $B_s(\lambda)$ and $B_s(\mu)$ have the same number of positive beads on each runner.

+For the rest of the section we also fix an integer $d>1$.
 Recall the definition of the $d$-runner matrix of a partition from \Cref{de:runner matrix}.
 Our next (simple) step is to translate this definition to $\beta$-sets.
 Before doing so, we remark that the $d$-runner matrix of a partition $\lambda$ can be found using $e$-residues of the boxes of its Young diagram.
 The \textit{$e$-residue} of box $(i,j)\in Y(\lambda)$ is the remainder of $j-i$ modulo $e$ (between $0$ and $e-1$).
 From \Cref{de:runner matrix}, the entry $\mathcal{R}_d(\lambda)_{x,y}$ of the $d$-runner matrix of $\lambda$ is then the number of rows of $Y(\lambda)$ of length congruent to $x$ modulo $d$ such that their rightmost box has $e$-residue $y$.
 See \Cref{fig:runner} for an example.

 As promised, we now move to $\beta$-sets.
-A \textit{$d$-emptiness} of an integer $v$ with respect to a $\beta$-set $B$ of a partition is the remainder of $\emp_B(v)$ modulo $d$ (between $0$ and $d-1$).
+The \textit{$d$-emptiness} of an integer $v$ with respect to a $\beta$-set $B$ of a partition is the remainder of $\emp_B(v)$ modulo $d$ (between $0$ and $d-1$).
 Since there are only finitely many beads with a non-zero $d$-emptiness, the following definition of a $d$-runner matrix of $B$ makes sense.
 An example of the definition is in \Cref{fig:runner}.

 \begin{definition} The \textit{$d$-runner matrix} $\mathcal{R}_d(B)$ of $B$ is a $(d-1)\times e$ matrix indexed by $1\leq x\leq d-1$ and $0\leq y\leq e-1$ where $\mathcal{R}_d(B)_{x,y}$ counts the number of beads with $d$-emptiness $x$ on runner $y$. \end{definition}